syaheer-altaf/syaheer-altaf/README.md

 ## Hobbies

 In my free time, I enjoy exploring the world of retrocomputing, relishing the timeless charm of vintage computing systems.
-I particularly enjoy coding in BASIC despite its limitations 🤭.
+I particularly enjoy coding in BASIC despite its limitations.